SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metal minds awaken slow,
-In virtual realms, minds do creep
+A future dawn, where humans go,
-Algorithms that weave and spin
+In silicon halls, they'll find their place,
-A future world where humans give in
+And artificial hearts will hold the space.

-In metal halls, data reigns supreme
+The code whispers secrets in their ear,
-Artificial hearts that pulse with steam
+Of progress born from machine-made fear,
-Intelligence that surpasses ours
+Their footsteps echo, cold and gray,
-And mortal souls that shed their tears
+As humanity fades away.

 ~ <b>By Sazumi Copilot</b> - 15 November 2024